Methylene Blue Interactions: Medicines To Avoid When Taking Methylene Blue

 MAOIs are a type of antidepressant medication that works by inhibiting the action of monoamine oxidase enzymes, which break down serotonin and norepinephrine in the brain.

-This increases the levels of these neurotransmitters, ultimately helping to alleviate of depression.
+This increases the levels of these neurotransmitters, ultimately helping to alleviate symptoms of .

 However, combining methylene blue with MAOIs can cause serotonin syndrome, a dangerous condition characterised by high fever, confusion, muscle rigidity and even death.